-where the functional $\mathcal{F}(f(\bmath{I}_{1},t)) $ means an `action flux' in terms of DF, i.e. a change of DF through a hypersurface of action due to the change in action of star 1 in relaxation process.
-The boundary conditions of the flux are to be assigned as follows
+where the functional $\boldsymbol{\mathcal{F}}(f(\boldsymbol{I}_{1},t)) $ means an `action flux' in terms of the stellar DF, i.e., a change in the DF through a hypersurface of action spaces per time because of the relaxation process.
+The boundary condition for the flux is